-Managing a PMI project also requires a high level of decision making.
+Managing a PMI project also requires a high level of decision-making.
 And this can be tricky if you don’t have all the relevant information at your fingertips.
 These decisions can’t be made in isolation.

 This is when it really pays off to have post-merger integration experts come in to scope out your business.
 By taking a full asset inventory and looking at your current hardware and software – and comparing it to what will be needed in future – they can help you to start to plan strategically.

-Now you have accurate data and hard facts to support informed decision making – essential if you’re asking the board to invest in new technology.
+Now you have accurate data and hard facts to support informed decision-making – essential if you’re asking the board to invest in new technology.

 Creating the perfect plan

 Once you have the information to make these critical decisions, a plan will start to form.
-Accountability becomes more widespread, rather than just focused on one person or team, and you’re able to set achievable delivery stages.
+Accountability becomes more widespread, rather than just focusing on one person or team, and you’re able to set achievable delivery stages.

 Experts in PMI will be able to look beyond the integration phase and into profitable business outcomes.
 With input from stakeholders across your organisation, PMI experts can guide you into a seamless integration – while at the same time helping you to position your company correctly in preparation for future growth.